qazwsx406/startup/README.md

 ## 🚀 WebSocket deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.
+Posts, votes, and active user counts are now served live through websockets.

-- [ ] **Backend listens for WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Backend listens for WebSocket connection** - I completed this part of the deliverable.
-- [ ] **Frontend makes WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Frontend makes WebSocket connection** - I completed this part of the deliverable.
-- [ ] **Data sent over WebSocket connection** - I did not complete this part of the deliverable.
+- [x] **Data sent over WebSocket connection** - I completed this part of the deliverable.
-- [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.
+- [x] **WebSocket data displayed** - I completed this part of the deliverable.
-- [ ] **Application is fully functional** - I did not complete this part of the deliverable.
+- [x] **Application is fully functional** - I completed this part of the deliverable.